 When both property damage and personal injury arise from the same incident, the property damage claim may be paid to either the claimant or, under chapters 4 or 8, the insurer and the same claimant may receive a subsequent payment for personal injury.
 Only under chapters 4 or 8 may the insurer receive subsequent payment for subrogated medical bills and lost earnings when the personal injury claim is settled.
 The primary purpose of settling an injured claimant's property damage claim before settling the personal injury claim is to pay the claimant for vehicle damage expeditiously and avoid costs associated with delay such as loss of use, loss of business, or storage charges.
-The Commander, USARCS' approval must be obtained whenever the estimated value of any one claim exceeds \$25,000, or the value of all claims, actual or potential, arising from the incident exceeds \$50,000.
-See DA Pam 27-162, paragraph 2-90.
+The Commander, USARCS' approval must be obtained whenever the estimated value of any one claim exceeds \$25,000, or the value of all claims, actual or potential, arising from the incident exceeds \$50,000; however, if the claim arises under the FTCA or AMCSA, only if the amount claimed exceeds \$50,000, or \$100,000 per incident (see DA Pam 27-162, para 2-90).